-Alternatively, a unit may choose to forgo performing any action at all during its activation (though this is seldom beneficial).
+Alternatively, a Combat Unit may choose to forgo performing any action at all during its activation (though this is seldom beneficial).
 Once a unit has completed its action (or forgoes its action), its activation ends (place an Activation token on the unit to mark this).

-• Free Actions •
+• FREE ACTIONS •